Complements of discriminants of real parabolic function singularities. II: Components of discriminant complements for singularities

 \begin{definition} \rm A polynomial $f: ({\mathbb C}^2, {\mathbb R}^2) \to ({\mathbb C}, {\mathbb R})$ of the form (\ref{vers1}) or (\ref{vers3}) is {\em generic} if it has only Morse critical points in ${\mathbb C}^2$, all of its critical values are different and not equal to 0, and the complex zero-level set of the principal weighted homogeneous part of $f$ (of degree six with weights $\deg x =2, \deg y =1$) consists of three different complex parabolas or two parabolas and one line in ${\mathbb C}^2$.

 Denote by $\Omega_1$ and $\Omega_3$ the spaces of all polynomials of the form (\ref{vers1}) and (\ref{vers3}), respectively.
-The formal graph and its virtual components for $J_{10}$ singularities are defined in the same way as for the case $X_9$, except that the frames of vanishing cycles consist of ten elements. \end{definition}
+The virtual functions associated with generic polynomials of these types, the formal graphs of types $J_{10}^1$ and $J_{10}^3$, and their virtual components are defined in the same way as for the case $X_9$, except that the sets of vanishing cycles consist of ten elements. \end{definition}